 In 2022 the Company also granted 0.1 million of Ordinary Performance Condition Awards.
-As these awards are not deemed probable of vesting as of March 31, 2024, the Company reversed approximately \$1.7 million of inception to date equity-based compensation expense and will continue to monitor the awards until the end of the respective performance period.
+As these awards were deemed improbable of vesting in a prior period, the Company is no longer recognizing equity-based compensation expense associated with these awards and will continue to monitor the awards until the end of the respective performance period.